 The Mansion at Tuckahoe

-For a more elegant setting, the Mansion at Tuckahoe offers waterfront views of the lagoon and includes some history as well.
+For a more elegant setting, the Mansion at Tuckahoe offers waterfront views of the lagoon and includes some history.
 This historic site was once the home of a Coca-Cola heiress.
 This restored facility is a premier event venue and is available for weddings and special events.

 The Mansion at Tuckahoe